zxphyrx/highway/app/views/guides/corexy.md

 Alright!
 Research is (hopefully) done!
 Give yourself a pat on the back; you've deserved it.
 Research is definitely one of the hardest parts of making a 3D printer--in fact it might be the hardest if the design is easy for you--so you should feel relieved.

 But it's no secret that design can be very difficult.
 In my opinion, the printhead and the belt routing are the two hardest parts of any 3D printer design, because they're so intricate and need to be... well, perfect.
+They both drove me nearly insane, even though I've been working with CAD for a long time now.
 That being said, here's the order I'd recommend for designing your printer and why:

 1. Printhead
     * So that when designing the gantry, you can leave room for the printhead to move beyond the bed